 The bottom line of this section is that the Dyson V11 Absolute provides outstanding cleaning performance.
 Whether you want to remove pet hair from carpets, spruce up upholstery, or suck up dry spills on hard floors, the V11 is a brilliant vacuum.
 We also think the small amount of extra weight compared to the V10 is more than worth the boost in power.

-There are three cleaning modes: Eco, Medium/Auto, and Boost.
-As the name suggests, the “Auto” mode automatically adjusts suction depending on the surface, so this is what you’ll use most of the time.
-The load adjustment feature only works with the Torque floorhead though – not the Soft Roller.
+There are three suction power modes: Eco, Medium/Auto, and Boost.
+As the name suggests, the “Auto” mode automatically adjusts suction depending on the surface, using Dyson’s Dynamic Load Sensor, so this is what you’ll use most of the time.
+The load adjustment feature only works with the High Torque cleaner head though – not the Soft Roller.

 Boost mode is great for stubborn dirt, but greatly reduces the battery life to around 12 minutes.
-While this is a short time, it’s longer than the “Max” mode of previous Dyson vacuums.
+While this is a short time, it’s longer than the “Max” mode of previous Dyson vacuum cleaners.
+The Auto mode provides more balanced battery consumption.

-It’s also useful to have an ECO mode when you want to maximise run-time, although we found the cleaning power to be noticeably worse when using this setting.
+We also think it’s useful to have an ECO mode when you want to maximise run-time, although we found the cleaning power to be noticeably worse when using this setting.
 With that said, the V11 can match many other cordless vacuums even when in ECO mode.

-The Dyson V11 Absolute excels at vacuuming carpets.
-The Torque Drive floorhead provides plenty of power for removing dirt that’s ground into carpet fibres, while the new motor provides ample suction for any type of carpet.
+At the time of this review, we think the Dyson V11 Absolute is probably the best cordless vacuum for cleaning carpets.
+The High Torque head provides plenty of power for removing dirt that’s ground into carpet fibres, while the new motor provides ample suction for any type of carpet.

 Carpets are also the surface where the “Automatic” suction adjustment really shines.
 When moving from hard floor to carpet, the V11 almost instantly adapts to the correct suction power.

-The V11 is also an excellent vacuum for cleaning hard floors.
+The V11 is also an excellent vacuum for cleaning hard floors, including tiled floor, laminate, and hardwood.
 It has enough suction to pull dirt and hair from between floorboards, while it handles larger debris just as easily as dirt particles.

-It’s worth noting that the V11 is effective when using either floorhead on hard floors.
-The Torque Drive floorhead is a great all-rounder, and the most convenient option when cleaning multiple types of floors, but we prefer the Soft Roller for giving hard floors a thorough clean.
+It’s worth noting that we think the V11 is effective when using either floorhead on hard floors.
+The High Torque head is a great all-rounder, and the most convenient option when cleaning multiple types of floors, but we prefer the Soft Roller cleaner head for giving hard floors a thorough clean.

 Combining the V11’s strong suction power, handheld design and mini motorised tool makes it a convenient choice for stair cleaning.
 It’s a bit heavier than the previous V10, but this shouldn’t be an issue for most people when cleaning a standard staircase.